My goal is to help you discover the true meaning of a healthy lifestyle.

 It wasn’t perfect...

-I also tuned in to why I was still overeating — stress? boredom? — and found healthier ways to cope, like walking or journaling instead of using food for comfort.
+I also tuned in to why I was still overeating... stress? boredom? and found healthier ways to cope, like walking or journaling instead of using food for comfort.

-I finally felt calm and in control around food.
+And that’s how I finally felt calm and in control around food.
 I wasn’t scared of birthday cake or dinners out anymore.

 © 2025 Becky Fox Fitness.
 All Rights Reserved.